THE ‘LANDFALL’ THEME

 The Small Sculpture exhibition is one of the great traditions of the Lorne Sculpture Biennale, where sculptors in the Sculpture Trail also create maquettes.
 In 2018 the exhibition will be held at Qdos Arts.
 All works in this category will be for sale and offer wonderful opportunities for collectors and art lovers to develop their collections, and offer further support the sculptors in the exhibition.

 In 2018 Sculpturescape has a specific focus on the Land Art movement.
-Seven sites are reserved for Sculpturescape works where the artists are encouraged to use the environment and re-imagine it in clever ways either by introducing new materials or by rearranging what is already in the space.
-All small sculptures will be for sale with the proceeds being split 50/50 between the LSB and the artist.
+Artists will use the environment and re-imagine it in clever ways either by introducing new materials or by rearranging what is already there.

 Performance art has had a long and rich history in Australia.
 It is a dynamic interdisciplinary, experiential art form that can be utterly spontaneous or meticulously planned, and the audience plays an integral role in the unfolding of the work.
-In 2016 Jill Orr, Stelarc, and Ash Keating all 'performed' a work, and we look forward to presenting exciting new works in 2018, which will take centre stage at our new quarry performance site.
+Works will take centre stage at our new quarry performance site.

-Over three weekends, in addition to the sculptures on display 24/7, there will also be a Festival Hub and an exciting program of events with cultural diversity embedded within the program.
-These events are still being developed, but will include opening and closing ceremonies, an Art & Nature symposium, performance and music events, artist and curator talks, and education programs.
-These events will take place from the Festival Hub and also various sites throughout Lorne, including extraordinary performance site at the old quarry.
+Over three weekends, in addition to the sculptures on display 24/7, there will be an exciting program of events with cultural diversity embedded within the program.
+These events are still being developed, but will include opening and closing ceremonies, an Art and Nature symposium, performance and music events, artist and curator talks, and education programs.
+These events will take place from various sites throughout Lorne, including extraordinary performance site at the old quarry.

 Most events will be free, however some special events may be ticketed depending upon cost of production and scale.
 A detailed program will be released closer to the time.